Unaoil denies media link to corruption, says it is a victim of extortion

 Unaoil provides services to oil companies in the Middle East, Central Asia and Africa.

-Fairfax and the Huffington Post, citing leaked documents, reported that unidentified government contracts worth billions of dollars were awarded on the basis of bribes, many of which were organized by Unaoil.
+Fairfax and the Huffington Post, citing leaked documents, reported that unidentified government contracts worth billions of dollars were awarded on the basis of bribes, many of which were organised by Unaoil.

 Authorities in Monaco subsequently raided Unaoil's offices and the homes of its directors.